Graduates of our Clinical Mental Health Counseling program will be positioned for a rewarding career as licensed mental health practitioners.

 Faculty will serve as your mentors and guides.

+Exploring Clinical Mental Health Counseling graduate programs? look no further than Rivier University.
 Prepare for a rewarding career as a licensed mental health practitioner with an M.A. in Clinical Mental Health Counseling.